Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/07-viewchild-and-viewchildren/game-catalog/README.md

 ## In this demo we are going to work with ViewChild

 ### Step 1.
+Template Variable

 On game-list.component.html we are going to stablish a reference against the element that we want to handle.

 __src/app/games/game-list/game-list.component.html__